 * Woodside says to consider other floating LNG, other options

-* WA govt wanted onshore plant for jobs boost
+* Western Australian govt wanted onshore plant for jobs boost

-PERTH, April 12 (Reuters) - Woodside Petroleum on Friday shelved plans for the $40 billion Browse liquefied natural gas project in Western Australia, saying the massive onshore development did not make economic sense.
+PERTH, April 12 (Reuters) - Woodside Petroleum has shelved plans for its $45 billion Browse liquefied natural gas project in Western Australia, saying it will consider a floating LNG plant after deciding the onshore development did not make economic sense.

 “This decision will surprise few as the proposed onshore development always looked too economically, technically, environmentally and socially risky for too little reward,” analysts at Macquarie said in a note.

 Woodside also appears to be pivoting its focus towards North America, confirming on Friday that it had lodged an expression of interest to develop a Canadian LNG project.